connexta/eve/README.md

   - **BuildStatus**: Displays the health of major builds as given by Jenkins.
 Build health can be toggled between the health of the most recent build or the health of the last 5 builds.
 Health is indicated by one of three icons: green check mark for healthy builds, yellow dash for some failtures, and red x for many failed builds.

   - **Events**: Displays events from a given Outlook Calendar.
 Users can log in/out and select which of their calendars they want displayed.
+Users can also manually add/remove events in edit mode.

   - **Media**: Users can add/remove media to be displayed on the wallboard.